Azure-Samples/zero2hero/challenges/minigames/README.md

 🟦 Create an web page with the required UI to support the actions you will implement.
 It's up to you to choose your javascript library and a CSS framework.

 🟦 As a simple example, display the game options.
-When the thee game ends, display the final result.
+When the the game ends, display the final result.

 <details>
 <summary>💡 GitHub Copilot tip</summary>